DatabayAG/PCExternalContent/README.md

 Copyright (c) 2022 Institut fuer Lern-Innovation, Friedrich-Alexander-Universitaet Erlangen-Nuernberg GPLv3, see LICENSE

-Author: Fred Neumann <fred.neumann@fau.de>, Cornel Musielak <cornel.musielak@fau.de>
+**Further maintenance is provided by [Databay AG](https://www.databay.de).**

 This plugin allows the use of external contents (e.g. via LTI 1.1) on ILIAS content pages.
-NOTE: You must install the [ExternalContent](https://github.com/ilifau/ExternalContent) plugin before you can use this plugin.
+NOTE: You must install the [ExternalContent](https://github.com/DatabayAG/ExternalContent) plugin before you can use this plugin.

 # INSTALLATION

 1. Put the content of the plugin directory in a subdirectory under your ILIAS main directory:
 Customizing/global/plugins/Services/COPage/PageComponent/PCExternalContent
+2. Run `composer du` in the main directory of your ILIAS installation

-2. Open ILIAS > Administration > Plugins
+3. Go to Administration > Extending ILIAS > Plugins

-3. Update/Activate the Plugin.
+4. Install and activate the plugin.

 # Usage